matthias-strat/Study-Projects/README.md

-# Study-Projects
+# study-exercises
-A collection of projects which I made for my study
+A collection of C and C++ exercises from my university.